How do you create a report table in Excel?

 If you want options for more specialized formatting and easy to apply formulas, you can highlight the relevant cells and go to home - “format as table” for additional customization options for your raw data table.
 This feature used to be called “Excel lists” and allows you to easily format things like headers, banded rows and totals for rows and columns.

-Pivot Table
+Pivot table

 When you start to deal with more complicated and larger data sets, basic raw data table reports become problematic.
 You might begin wondering how to create a summary report in Excel.
 Something that will let you summarize the raw data to help answer specific questions and make it easier to understand the overall trends in a larger data set.
 The pivot table is a feature of Excel that allows for much easier creation of summary tables and reports using more complex data sets.
-Let’s take a look at a specific pivot table example below.
+Let’s look at a specific pivot table example below.

 Pivot Table Example

-In the example above, the raw dataset is larger and more complicated, with multiple variables per person.
+In the example above, the raw data set is larger and more complicated, with multiple variables per person.
 It is harder to understand and interpret this table as a report than our first example.
 The pivot tables given to the right focus on a particular part of the dataset to show how two variables interact with each other much more clearly.
 By doing a small amount of data manipulation (calculating averages of heights) and comparing them directly to baskets scored and successful limbos, the data trends are much clearer than in the raw data.
 It is much more obvious in the pivot table that the taller people got more baskets and shorter people did better in limbo competitions.

-How to Create a Pivot Table in Excel
+How to create a pivot table in Excel

 Now that you can see how useful pivot tables can be, let’s go through the steps needed to create one.
 The instructions given will be for creating the pivot table used in our example above.
 Exactly which variable you want to highlight and what manipulations make the most sense to see overall trends will vary wildly depending on your dataset.